Saladdua/SKIM-CV_Parser/README.md

 [Download](#download) ✦ [Features](#features) ✦ [Use Cases](#use-cases) ✦ [How to Install](#installation-for-developers) ✦ [License](#license)

 **System for Knowledge Identification & Management.**
-A powerful desktop application designed to streamline the process of extracting structured data from unstructured documents (PDF, DOCX) and seamlessly uploading it to Google Sheets[cite: 289].
+A powerful desktop application designed to streamline the process of extracting structured data from unstructured documents (PDF, DOCX) and seamlessly uploading it to Google Sheets.

 SKIM is specifically optimized for **Recruitment** workflows, featuring intelligent candidate filtering based on Job Descriptions (JD).